-- 8.29 Failure to confirm the Order would have the following seriously adverse consequences: - The loss of an opportunity to regenerate the Estate in accordance with planning policy and long standing Council housing policy. - A regeneration project that would only be partially complete. - 8.30 In relation to CPO1, the Secretary of State found at DL:27 that the public benefits of the Scheme outweighed the private loss and consequently there is a compelling case in the public interest sufficient to justify CPO1.
-Taking account of the considerations above, the Council considers there is an equally compelling case to justify this Order.
+- 8.29 Failure to confirm the Order would have the following seriously adverse consequences: - The loss of an opportunity to regenerate the Estate in accordance with planning policy and long standing Council housing policy. - It would leave a regeneration project that would only be partially complete. - Loss of the opportunity to deliver a significant quantum of new housing - Loss of the impetus for the wider regeneration of the West Hendon area - The highway and public realm improvements linked to phase 4 would not be delivered. - 8.30 In relation to CPO1, the Secretary of State found at DL:27 ("CDA.20") that the public benefits of the Scheme outweighed the private loss and consequently there is a compelling case in the public interest sufficient to justify CPO1.
+Taking account of the considerations above, and particularly the work already done to implement the Scheme pursuant to CPO1, the Council considers there is an even more compelling case to justify this Order.